What is Passkeys and How to Use it on iPhone and Mac

 Move over passwords.
-The next generation Passkeys are finally here to usher in a more secure, password-less future
+The next generation Passkeys are finally here to usher in a more secure, password-less future in iOS 16 and macOS Ventura.

 Passwords might have been a great way to secure accounts when they were first introduced ages ago.
 But it’s safe to say we are in dire need of more secure alternatives, and we have been for quite some time.